DannyGilligan/2023-womens-world-cup-quiz/README.md

 <tr>
 <td>
 I was able to resolve the issue by separating the bottom container into 3 sections with widths of 30%, 40% and 30% respectively (yellow borders added for illustration, percentage values may change after deployment), and then set the flex properties for each individual section, and the entire container as a whole.
-This produced the desired result.
+This produced the desired result.<br><br>
 </td>
 </tr>